 "I was only a working-class boy from a Nationalist ghetto," Sands later wrote about his childhood.
 "But it is repression that creates the revolutionary spirit of freedom."

-Loyalist intimidation proved to be a theme in Sands's life.
-At the age of 18, he was forced out of his job as an apprentice car builder (he had joined the National Union of Vehicle Builders just two years before) by a group of British supporters.
+Loyalist intimidation proved to be a theme in Sands' life.
+At the age of 18, he was forced out of his job as an apprentice car builder.
+(He had joined the National Union of Vehicle Builders just two years before.)
 Not long after, he and his family had to move again, as a result of political trouble.

 The steady number of conflicts pushed Sands to join the Republican Movement in 1972.
 His ties to the movement soon captured the attention of the authorities, and later that year, he was arrested and charged with possessing firearms in his house.
 He spent the next three years of his life in prison.
 Upon his release, Sands immediately returned to the Republican Movement.
 He signed on as a community activist in Belfast's rough Twinbrook area, quickly becoming a popular go-to person for a range of issues affecting the neighborhood.

 In late 1976, authorities arrested Sands again, this time in connection with a bombing that had taken place at a large furniture company and an ensuing gun battle.
 After weathering a brutal interrogation and then a court proceeding that offered up questionable evidence connecting Sands and three others to the attack, a judge sentenced Sands to 14 years in prison at Her Majesty's Prison's Maze, a facility used to house Republican prisoners from 1971 until 2000, located just outside of Belfast.

 As a prisoner, Sands's stature only grew.
 He pushed hard for prison reforms, confronting authorities, and for his outspoken ways he was frequently given solitary confinement sentences.
 Sands's contention was that he and others like him, who were serving prison sentences, were actually prisoners of war, not criminals as the British government insisted.